vdavez/website/content/posts/2022-12-24-war-ration-books-and-plain-language.md

 slug-title: war-ration-books-and-plain-language
 date: 2022-12-24
 draft: false
-title: "War Ration Books and Plain Language"
+title: 'War Ration Books and Plain Language'
 subtitle: Clarity born out of necessity
 description: zvenyach.com | A post about War Ration Books and how their instructions used plain language
-images: ["/images/war_ration_books_instructions.jpg"]
+images: ['/images/war_ration_books_instructions.jpg']
 categories: []
 tags: []
 ---

 {{< figure src="/images/war_ration_books_instructions.jpg" alt="A photograph of a War Ration Book's instructions" >}}

 At the onset of World War II, the US government established a [system of rationing foods and supplies](https://www.nationalww2museum.org/war/articles/rationing).
 As part of that system, individuals received "War Ration Books" with stamps that could be exchanged for rationed goods.

 The other day, a family member discovered a handful of these books in another family member's home and I was struck by the instructions on the back of one.